placDev/fixture-lite/README.md

 # fixture-lite <!-- omit in toc -->

-**fixture-lite** A lightweight, flexible and powerful tool that allows you to conveniently create the data needed for unit and integration tests.
+**fixture-lite** A lightweight, flexible and powerful tool that allows you to conveniently create the data needed for unit, integration and e2e tests.
 The library can work without using any ORMs by creating objects of specified prototypes.
 If necessary, you can use the ready-made integration with **TypeORM**.

 # Documentation <!-- omit in toc -->